-So how much does it cost to live in Roxas City?
+So what is the cost of living in Roxas City?
 Here’s a summary of the social classes and the level of comfort you will experience living here:

 - Php 20,000 ($400) is possible but not very comfortable.
 This is the current low-income class (but not poor) in the Philippines.

-- Over Php 67,000 and you will live very nicely here in Roxas City.
+- Over Php 67,000, and you will live nicely here in Roxas City.

-3 Best Locations to Settle Down in Roxas City, Capiz
+3 Best Locations to Settle Down in Roxas, Capiz

-Roxas City is a medium-sized city and wherever you live within its boundaries, you’ll only be a few minutes away from any destination.
-But we have identified 3 best locations where you can stay in Roxas City.
+We are a medium-sized city, and wherever you live within its boundaries, you’ll only be a few minutes away from your destination.
+We have identified the 3 best locations where you can have a permanent residence.

 Location #1: Near Baybay Beach

-Baybay is quite possibly the best location you can have in Roxas City.
-Most of the foreign nationals we have met live in this area.
-It is quiet, relaxing, and has fine weather almost the entire year.
+Baybay is possibly the best location you have in Roxas City.
+Most of the foreign nationals we met live in this area.
+It is quiet, relaxing, and has fine weather for almost the entire year.

-Baybay beach is the 15th largest natural bay in world.
-It is very abundant in marine life.
-And it is where you’ll find the seafood restaurants, famous beach resorts, and very quiet residential communities.
 Baybay is an ideal spot for retirement.
-And it will only take around 10 minutes from the beach area to the city proper (with a distance of 7 kms).
-Baybay beach will also be nearest to the future SM City Roxas, a 10-hectare complete shopping mall similar to SM Iloilo but with a larger land area.
+And it will only take around 10 minutes from the beach area to the city proper (with a distance of 7 km).
+This beach will also be nearest to the future SM Mall Roxas, a 10-hectare complete shopping mall similar to SM Iloilo but with a larger land area.

 Location #2: City Proper

-Living in the city proper gives you access to everything this city has to offer.
+Living in the city proper gives you access to everything this city offers.
 And if you are into business, living in this area is a big plus.

 Roxas City still has many residential communities (even vacant lots) within the city proper.
 People enjoy living here because even though you are nearest to the center of the city, you can still enjoy a quiet life with much less noise and pollution.

-Roxas City has lesser activity in the city proper compared to other big cities.
-And like any other city, the establishments you’ll see in the city proper are hotels, banks, schools and universities, restaurants, fitness gyms, shopping malls, wet market, and small business establishments.
+This city has lesser activity in the city proper compared to other bigger cities.
+And like any other city, the establishments you’ll see in the city proper are hotels, banks, schools and universities, restaurants, fitness gyms, shopping malls, wet markets, and small business establishments.

 Location #3: Pueblo de Panay

-This 500 hectare township has commercial, tourism, religious, and residential community facilities.
-Pueblo de Panay is the place in Roxas City where it feels like you are outside the country.
-With its relaxed ambiance and various things to offer, you can never go wrong living here.
+This 500-hectare township has commercial, tourism, religious, and residential community facilities.
+Pueblo de Panay is the place in Roxas City, where it feels like you are outside the country.
+With its relaxed ambiance and several things to offer, you can never go wrong living here.